 - 1. If providing laundry hookups, a laundry room closet is required which must have a 36-inch minimum depth measured from back wall to back of closet doors, must accommodate a full sized (27 inches to 30 inches) clothes washer and dryer adjacent to each other, and cannot be designed for "stacked" appliances. - 2.
-Dryer vent connection box must be galvanized metal and be 2 inches maximum above finished floor - 3.
+Dryer vent connection box must be galvanized metal and be 2 inches maximum above finished floor. - 3.
 Washer water shutoff valves must be installed right side up with the hose connection below the shutoff handle. - 4.
 In Type A and Type B units, each clothes washer and dryer must be centered for a side approach only in a four foot clear floor space area.
 The washer and dryer clear floor space areas may overlap.
-All electrical, plumbing, and venting rough-ins must be centered behind each washer and dryer.
+All electrical, plumbing, and venting rough-ins must be centered behind each washer and dryer. - 5.
+Laundry rough-ins or equipment may not be installed in bedroom closets or in non-doored areas within a bathroom.